 The Mausoleum of Theodoric is one of eight sites in Ravenna inscribed on the UNESCO World Cultural Heritage list.
-In contrast to the other early Christian monuments, which are rightly famous for its Byzantine mosaics, the Mausoleum of Theodoric is important mostly as being the only surviving tomb from a “barbarian” king from late-Roman, pre-Middle Ages period.
-The inside of the mausoleum is bare – many visitors may be satisfied with a free peak over the fence.
+In contrast to the other early Christian monuments, which are rightly famous for Byzantine mosaics, the Mausoleum of Theodoric is important mostly as being the only surviving tomb from a “barbarian” king from the late-Roman, pre-Middle Ages period.
+The inside of the mausoleum is empty — many visitors may be satisfied with a free peak over the fence.

 The Mausoleum of Theodoric the Great in Ravenna

 Theodoric the Great was an Ostrogothic king that ruled Italy from AD 493 to 526.
-Considered a barbarian – as the Ostrogoths originated from outside the borders of the Roman Empire – the rule of Theodoric and the monumental buildings he erected in Ravenna exemplify why the term “barbarian” can be confusing when used as modern term for a savage or uncivilized person.
+Considered a barbarian – as the Ostrogoths originated from outside the borders of the Roman Empire – the rule of Theodoric and the monumental buildings he erected in Ravenna exemplify why the term “barbarian” can be confusing when used as a modern term for a savage or uncivilized person.

 Theodoric himself almost certainly ordered the construction of the tomb in a Gothic graveyard outside the Ravenna city walls and thus today it is still a short walk out of the town center (and over the railway line).
 He was entombed here after his death in AD 526 but his body was removed in AD 561 after Justinian condemned Arianism.
 (See The Arian Baptistery in Ravenna for more on Theodoric and Arians.)